mlcommons/ck/README.md

-You may find Collective Knowledge Framework (CK) useful if you are a researcher or organization performing many experiments on a regular basis and experiencing the following problems:
+Are you an individual researcher or organization performing many experiments on a regular basis?
+You may find the Collective Knowledge framework (CK) useful if you suffer from one or more of the following problems:

-* instead of innovation, you spend weeks and months preparing ad-hoc experimental setups (which may be easily trashed if your idea is not validated) and adapting them to ever changing software, hardware, interfaces and numerous data formats;
+* instead of innovating, you spend weeks and months preparing ad-hoc experimental workflows, which you either throw away when your ideas are not validated or need to maintain (adapting to ever changing software, hardware, interfaces and data formats);

+* you have trouble sharing whole experimental workflows and results with your colleagues since they use different operating systems, tools, libraries and hardware
+(and they do need to use their latest environment rather than possibly outdated Docker or VM images);

-* you have difficulty finding, managing, reproducing and reusing your own scripts, tools, data sets and experimental results from the past projects;
+* you have trouble managing and reusing your own scripts, tools, data sets and reproducing your own results from past projects;

-* you have problems retrieving data from your own or someone else's "black-box" database (particularly if you do not have or even lost the schema);
+* you have trouble retrieving data from your own or someone else's "black-box" database (particularly if you do not know the schema);

-* you find it difficult to share whole experimental setups and results with your colleagues since they use different operating systems, data bases, tools, libraries and hardware (and they want to use their latest environment rather than possibly outdated Docker and VM images);
+* you spend lots of time updating your reports and papers whenever you obtain new results;

 * you do not have enough realistic workloads, benchmarks and data sets for your research;

-* you suffer from a raising amount of experimental choices to explore (design and optimization spaces) and experimental results to process and store (big data problem);
+* you face the ever increasing number of experimental choices to explore in complex design and optimization spaces;

+* you accumulate vast amounts of raw experimental data but do not know what the data is telling you ("big data" problem);

+* you want to extract knowledge from raw data in form of models but never find time to master powerful predictive analytics techniques;

-* you or your organization receive increasing bills for computational resources (particularly in data centers and supercomputers) while you do not even know whether your software is efficient (maybe your deep neural network or video processing algorithms may run 10 times faster?);
+* your organization pays dearly for its computational needs (in particular, for hardware and energy used in data centers and supercomputers) while you suspect they could be met at a fraction of the cost (if, for example, your deep learning algorithms could run 10 times faster).

-* you find it complex or simply too long to master powerful predictive analytics techniques that could help automatically process and compact your "big data" (experimental results) while preserving knowledge as features and models;

-* you are tired wasting days and weeks to rebuild your papers and reports whenever new results are obtained.

 All above problems dramatically slowed down our own computer systems' research during past 15 years (developing